RayKlefstad/ICS45c/README.md

 ```

 You should copy everything from the CMakeLists.txt and CMakePresets files into your own, as well as
 the files `gtestmain.cpp` and `hw_gtests.cpp`.
-This will allow you to build and run the tests for this
+This process will allow you to build and run the tests for this
 assignment.
 If you do not follow this structure, you will not be able to use the `CMakeLists.txt`
 file as provided!